NoahAkkad/Movies-Library-APP/README.md

 1. **Installation**
    - Clone the repository: `git clone <repository-url>`
-   - Navigate to the project directory: `cd movies-library-app`
+   - Navigate to the project directory: `cd Movies-Library-APP`
    - Install dependencies: `npm install`

 2. **Running the Application**
    - Open another terminal.
-   - Navigate to the frontend directory: `cd movies-library-app`
+   - Navigate to the frontend directory: `cd Movies-Library-APP`
    - Install dependencies: `npm install`
    - Start the frontend server: `npm start`
    - Open your browser and go to `http://localhost:3000`